agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 Azure AI Language is a part of the Azure AI services offerings that can perform advanced natural language processing over unstructured text.
 Azure AI Language's **text analysis** features include:

 1. Named entity recognition identifies people, places, events, and more.
 This feature can also be customized to extract custom categories.
+Named Entity Recognition (NER) is the ability to identify different entities in text and categorize them into pre-defined classes or types such as: person, location, event, product, and organization.
+In this question, the square brackets indicate the entities such as DateTime, PersonType, Skill.
 2. Entity linking identifies known entities together with a link to Wikipedia.
 3. Personal identifying information (PII) detection identifies personally sensitive information, including personal health information (PHI).
 4. Language detection identifies the language of the text and returns a language code such as "en" for English.